A Digital Path to Entrepreneurship and Innovation for Latin America

-HCN in Paonia, CO offers six-month internships twice yearly.
-Interns report remotely on issues of impact for the 11 Western U.S. states. $600 bi-weekly stipend, $125 bi-weekly work-from-home allowance and more.
+HCN in Paonia, CO offers six-month, full-time, paid internships twice yearly.
+Interns report remotely from within the Western United States on issues of impact for the 11 Western states.
+Biweekly stipend, monthly work-from-home allowance and more.
 Emerging journalists from BIPOC and LGBTQ+ communities are encouraged to apply.

 Deadline: Mar 15 for Summer/Fall internship; Nov 1 for Winter/Spring internship

 ICFJ's Bringing Home the World: International Reporting Fellowship Program for Minority Journalists